0x1eef/trip.rb/README.md

 One might wonder: what is meant by "concurrent tracer" ?
 In the context of Trip, it can be explained as a tracer that spawns a new thread to run (and trace) a block of Ruby code.
-The tracer then pauses (suspends) the new thread when a condition is met,  and then yields control back to the calling thread (normally the main thread).
+The tracer then pauses the new thread when a condition is met, and then yields control back to the calling thread (normally the main thread).

 The main thread can then resume the tracer, and repeat this process until the tracer thread exits.
 While the tracer thread is paused, the main thread can examine